Kangiriyanka/joe-farah/src/pages/posts/post-10.md

 ## Intro

 Following suit with <a class="secondary-a" href="/posts/post-6">Swift Fun</a>, I've relocated more notes to this post.
-I've been using my website often as a mental cache for the knowledge I acquire.
-Try to delay the time before correcting your code.
+Recently, I've been posting with the intent of using my writings as a mental cache for the knowledge I acquire.
+One tip for you today is to give yourself time before compiling and correcting of your code.
+You don't have to be optimal on the first try and you don't have to remember everything.
+If you forget some concepts and syntax, you can always revisit them in your projects, in the documentation or ask people for help when you've struggled enough.

 &nbsp;